Creamy Dreamy Banana Date Shake

 I will tell you that when I handed a glass of this to one of my kids, accompanied by an overly enthusiastic, “it’s a date shake, honey!” the response was far more lukewarm than my frosty drink.
 I can imagine how such excitement over anything involving nuts and dried fruit might induce suspicion in an eight-year old.

-So, for now, Creamy Dreamy Date Shakes have become a household fave for me alone, which is just fine, since I’m so crazy for them I don’t much want to share.
+So, for now, Creamy Dreamy Date Shakes have become a household favorite for me alone, which is just fine, since I’m so crazy for them I don’t much want to share.

 As for the kids, they have been quite content downing these Frozen Banana Peanut Butter Chocolate Chip Milk Shakes.
 I use half the amount of chocolate chips called for in the recipe and all-natural, no-sugar added peanut butter.
 They are shockingly decadent-tasting considering the wholesome ingredients.

-• 1 frozen banana, cut into a few chunks
+- 1 ripe frozen banana, cut into a few chunks

-Pour the milk into the blender followed by the frozen banana, dates, walnuts, and ice.
+Pour the milk into the blender followed by the frozen banana, 1 date, walnuts, and ice.
 Run the blender until the mixture is blended and the dates pulverized.
+Taste and add a second date, if desired.
+Blend again.
 Some tiny dates pieces may remain.